Westsea Construction

 Westsea Construction: Who owns it and what does it own?

-Let me know about any error of fact in this article, or be in touch to offer further information about Westsea Construction. -Gerald, April of 2018.
-Updated 3 March 2024.
+Let me know about any error of fact in this article, or be in touch to offer further information about Westsea Construction. -Gerald, April of 2018, updated 22 November 2025

 —————

-Public documents indicate that all of Westsea’s properties in B.C. and even more in Alberta were inherited by Ms. Trache and Mr. Sembaliuk from Ms. Trache’s father, George Mulek, who died in 2006, and the estates of Brian and Violet Hitchon and Westpark Investments Ltd. ‘Far as I can determine Mrs. Hitchon was George Mulek’s sister and aunt of Mr. Sembaliuk; she died in 2014.
-The family’s Westsea portfolio holds at least six large residential properties in a mix of leaseholds and 100%-rental buildings.
-The company retains the lease assignments on numerous suites in several or even all of its leaseholds (half of 301 suites at Surrey’s Sun Creek Estates leasehold), so those are also rental suites.
+Public documents indicate that all of Westsea’s properties in B.C. and even more in Alberta were inherited by Ms. Trache and Mr. Sembaliuk from Ms. Trache’s parents, George and Carolyn Mulek (he died in 2006), Mr. Sembaliuk’s parents, and the estates of aunt Violet Hitchon (husband Brian) and Westpark Investments Ltd. ‘Far as I can determine Mrs. Hitchon was George Mulek’s sister and aunt of Mr. Sembaliuk; she died in 2014.

 A B.C.
 Registry search in February of 2018 showed that Westsea Construction Ltd. was incorporated in 1966 and has its registered office at #300—1122 Mainland Street in Yaletown, Vancouver.
-The company has administrative offices on the top floor of the residential Westsea Towers; #2108 at 1330 Harwood Street, in Vancouver’s West End, where the phone number is 604-681-2727.
+The company’s administrative offices are on the top floor of the leasehold residential Westsea Towers; #2108 at 1330 Harwood Street, in Vancouver’s West End.
 Westsea directly administers its leasehold buildings, while most other B.C. leasehold towers and townhouse/apartment developments are run by courteous property management firms hired by the property-owning corporation.
 “Courteous” is not a word that lessees at any Westsea building would use in connection with the company’s owners and managers.

 Returning to Westsea Construction in B.C., the company owns:

-View Towers, 1147 Quadra Street in Harris Green neighbourhood, Victoria, completed in 1970 as a rental building, which it remains today; there are no leasehold suites.
+View Towers, 1147 Quadra Street in Victoria’s Harris Green neighbourhood, completed in 1970 as a rental building, which it remains today; there are no leasehold suites.
 This 19-storey broad concrete slab is plain, at best, although it is said to have been worse for its first 15 years when it was, according to old news stories, deliberately left unpainted by Mr. Mulek over a property-development dispute with the City.
 View Towers houses a boggling 357 tiny suites which were mostly vacant for some years following a fire in May of 2014, after which asbestos was removed and repairs were made.
 The experience of tenants with the company through that process made the news: T-C report re View Towers after fire 2014

 Westsea Towers, 1330 Harwood Street in Vancouver’s West End neighbourhood, completed about 1970 with most of its 157 suites leased for 99 years in 1974.
 The company retains the lease assignments for at least 10 suites that are advertised for rent on its web site.
 It also retains a large suite on the top floor (19th) for its property management staff, as Westsea appears to administer all of its buildings directly, rather than through a management firm.